tshepang/blog/content/computing/abusing the computer 'genius'.rst

    get a dry mouth explaining the advantages, while trying hard to avoid Windows bashing.
 He sort of agrees.
-3. I upgrade it later on (mainly because I'm hoping the new hotness will get their wireless networking hardware working).
+3. I upgrade it later on (mainly because I'm hoping the new hotness will get their Wi-Fi hardware working).
 4. The upgrade breaks something else in the process, and I spend hours fixing it...
 5. Only to have them spend their computing lives in Windows since it's